AliyunContainerService/pouch/docs/kubernetes/pouch_cri_annotations_supported.md

 | make runtime choosing supported   | KubernetesRuntime = "io.kubernetes.runtime"  | V1.6 +                     | https://github.com/alibaba/pouch/pull/1593 |
 | make lxcfs configurable supported | LxcfsEnabled = "io.kubernetes.lxcfs.enabled" | V1.10 +                    | https://github.com/alibaba/pouch/pull/2210 |

 NOTES: The way to specify runtime using **KubernetesRuntime annotation is Deprecated**.
-It is recommended to use [RuntimeClass](https://v1-12.docs.kubernetes.io/docs/concepts/containers/runtime-class) which is an alpha feature for selecting the container runtime configuration to use to run a pod’s containers.
+It is recommended to use [RuntimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/) which is a beta feature for selecting the container runtime configuration to use to run a pod’s containers.

 ### Make runtime choosing supported